-Primary Care CME Conferences
+Primary Care Continuing Medical Education Conferences

 Skin, Bones, Hearts & Private Parts offers CME for Primary Care clinicians in the five categories of dermatology, orthopedics, cardiology, emergency medicine, and women’s health.
 Our Primary Care CME conferences apply recent clinical study findings and guidelines to primary care practice.
 Our CME conferences introduce new ideas and contemporary approaches, while providing extensive and influential networking opportunities for primary care clinicians.